 When I returned to this particular home at sundown, a crowd of neighbors had gathered to watch the bats come out to feed.
 Several families brought picnic dinners, and children clustered around me, full of questions.
 As darkness fell, I used a spotlight to illuminate the bats as they were exiting.
 Flurries of bats flew overhead, and then out to feed on moths near the street lights.

 If you haven’t looked up in your attic lately, these attic-dwelling creatures could be calling your home theirs.
-Many States have laws that protect bats, so whatever you do, call Trutech LLC.!
+Many States have laws that protect bats, so whatever you do, call Trutech!
 We are licensed and insured Professionals, who are trained and skilled in the humane removal of bats.
 We also specialize in the preventative measures to keep them from re-entering your home!

 Amazing Puppy Rescue